Gratis Versand ab 16,99 €. Mehr Infos.

 Beschreibung

-From the internationally acclaimed winner of the Man Booker Prize comes a masterly novel that spans seven transformative decades in England, exploring the complex relationships of a remarkable family.
+From the internationally acclaimed winner of the Man Booker Prize comes a masterly novel that spans seven transformative decades in England, delving into the complex relationships of a remarkable family.
 In 1940, David Sparsholt arrives at Oxford to study engineering, aiming to join the Royal Air Force.
 Charismatic and athletic, he remains unaware of his impact on others, particularly Evert Dax, the lonely son of a celebrated novelist destined to become a writer.
-Amid the chaos of World War II and the Blitz, Oxford serves as a backdrop for fleeting beauty and secret liaisons, where a friendship between David and Evert develops, leading to unexpected consequences.
-This novel delves into the legacy of David Sparsholt across three generations, revealing how his life influences friends and family.
-Through vividly rendered episodes—such as a Sparsholt holiday in Cornwall, eccentric gatherings at the Dax home, and the adventures of David's son Johnny in 1970s London—the narrative captures shifts in taste, morality, and private life.
-As it evokes the increasing openness of gay life, the story becomes a meditation on human transience, poignantly expressing the longing for permanence and continuity.
+Amid the chaos of war and the Blitz in London, Oxford serves as a backdrop of fleeting beauty and secret liaisons.
+A friendship between David and Evert develops, leading to unexpected consequences throughout the narrative.
+This novel explores David Sparsholt's legacy across three generations, revealing the shifts in taste, morality, and private life through vividly rendered episodes: a Sparsholt holiday in Cornwall, eccentric gatherings at the Dax family home, and the adventures of David's son Johnny, a painter in 1970s London.
+It captures the dynamics of a group of friends united by art, literature, and love.
+Ultimately, it reflects on the increasing openness of gay life while meditating on human transience and the deep longing for permanence and continuity.